Introduction to Group Psychotherapy using Psychodrama and Group analysis Project – ‘ Shiva Shakthi ‘

 Indian Institute of Psychodrama in Colloboration with The International Association for Group Psychotherapy and Group Processes (IAGP) Presents ‘ Shiva Shakthi ‘ – Group Psychotherapy using Psychodrama and Group analysis in India.

-Join us to get trained in Group Psychotherapy!!
+Join us to get an introduction to Group Psychotherapy!!

 October 30th – 3rd Nov 2019

 March 18th – 22nd 2020

 Timing: 9:30am – 4pm (registration begins at 9am)

 Indian Institute of Psychodrama

 Kasthuri Estate 3rd street,